Two more arrests made in drive-by shooting that left 8th grader dead

 The shooting, which happened on Plank Road on Nov.
 13, left 14-year-old Eric Taylor dead.

-Police arrested Dylan Fox, 19, for the shooting Nov.
-19. Wednesday, police announced two further arrests: 19-year-old Yusef Wesley and 18-year-old Asia Jones.
+Police arrested Dylan Fox, 19, for the shooting on Monday.
+On Wednesday, police announced two further arrests: 19-year-old Yusef Wesley and 18-year-old Asia Jones.

 Arrest documents say Wesley was the one to shoot at Taylor and another victim from the car.
 A search of Jones' phone showed text messages between Jones and another passenger in the car talking about getting the car's color changed.